openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

                                 kernel parameters for the inspector default
                                 PXE configuration.

+inspector_processing_hooks: String value containing a comma-separated list,
+                            default undefined.
+Use this to specify a non-default list of comma-separated processing
+                            hooks for inspector.

 ### Virtual Environment Install

 Bifrost can install ironic into a python virtual environment using the